Urvity03/PBEL_batch_7/README.md

-# 📚 PBEL Learning Repository
+# 📚 IBM PBEL Internship Learning Repository

-Welcome to my **Project Based Experiential Learning (PBEL)** repository.
+Welcome to my **IBM Project-Based Experiential Learning (PBEL) Internship** learning repository.

-This repository serves as a collection of my daily learning, practice exercises, coding assignments, and notebooks completed during the PBEL program.
-It is intended to document my learning journey and track my progress as I explore Python, Data Science, and Machine Learning concepts.
+This repository documents my learning journey throughout the IBM PBEL Internship.
+It contains daily practice, coding exercises, assignments, and Jupyter notebooks completed during the program as I build my knowledge in Python, Data Science, and Machine Learning.

 ## 🎯 Purpose

-The purpose of this repository is to:
+The primary goals of this repository are to:

-* Document my day-to-day learning.
+* Document my day-to-day learning during the IBM PBEL Internship.
-* Practice Python programming through hands-on exercises.
+* Strengthen my Python programming skills through hands-on practice.
-* Build a strong foundation in Data Science and Machine Learning.
+* Build a solid foundation in Data Science and Machine Learning.
+* Maintain a structured record of assignments, notebooks, and exercises.
-* Track my progress throughout the PBEL program.
+* Track my progress and continuous learning throughout the internship.

-## 📖 What You'll Find
+## 📖 Topics Covered

-The repository contains learning materials such as:
+This repository includes learning materials and practice on topics such as:

 * Python Basics
 * Variables & Data Types